 Ethics and the Self

 Examines a range of topics in metaphysics, epistemology, ethics and philosophical anthropology in a number of different philosophical traditions.
-Examples of topics which may be covered in the course include theories of reality and knowledge ancient and modern scepticism; ethical theories; theories of the person.
+Examples of topics which may be covered in the course include theories of reality and knowledge; ancient and modern scepticism; ethical theories; and theories of the person.

 This Course was last offered in Semester 1 - 2015.

 On successful completion of the course students will be able to:

 1. Impart to students familiarity with, and knowledge of, the main issues addressed and approaches taken by Western philosophers in different philosophical traditions.

 2. Impart to students critical skills to deal with these issues in their historical forms and to prepare them to employ these approaches in their assessment of the current philosophical discussion of these matters.

 3. Develop high level written and oral skills in understanding and presenting philosophical issues in their historical contexts.

 4. Develop an understanding and appreciation of the ways in which historical context can help generate but not exhaust the ways in which an issue can appear and reappear in the history of philosophy, and of a society.